Booking Flights …

 Other security tips: Click here for TSA Website for banned items and stuff you must put in checked baggage.
 Basically, larger liquids, sprays, fire and sharp stuff.

-Carry on bag size: 22 x 14 x 9 inches is industry standard.
+At this writing, carry on bag size: 22 x 14 x 9 inches is industry standard.
 Mine’s 23 and barely fits sometimes.
 JetBlue and others offer 24″.
 22″ x 9″.
-But Jetblue might confiscate your checked tiny folding bike without warning (I loved that bike).
+But Jetblue might confiscate your checked tiny folding bike without warning (I loved that bike, I was able to get it to my taxi driver).
 The length and height numbers are important.
 The 14″ width measurement is not fixed by the dimensions of the overhead bin so you may have some leeway there.
-Not enjoying the new fees for checked baggage?
-I’m a fan of duffles with wheels.
-After watching some cheap bags disintegrate, I found a perfect carry-on.
-I use the empty rack as a dockcart sometimes, Kelty Ascender 22, if you can find it.
+I’m a fan of duffles with wheels for boat trips.
+They don’t seem to make the ultimate carry on anymore, my Kelty Ascender 22.
+Extendable and when you remove the bag, the frame makes a great dockcart.

 Travel Offsetting …